beda-software/FHIRPathMappingLanguage/README.md

 }
 ```

-You need to map it to Patient FHIR resource.
-The mapper define structure of the resource.
+To map it to a Patient FHIR resource, define the structure of the resource.

-This mapper
+This mapper:

 ```json
 {
     "resourceType": "Patient"
 }
 ```

-is a valid mapper that return exactly the same structure
+is a valid mapper that returns exactly the same structure:

 ```json
 {
     "resourceType": "Patient"
 }
 ```

-All strings are treated as constant value unless it starts with `{{` and ends with `}}`.
+All strings are treated as constant values unless they start with `{{` and end with `}}`.
 The text inside `{{` and `}}` is a FHIRPath expression.

-Let's use it to extract patient birthDate.
+To extract the patient's birthDate, use:

 ```json
 {